lymphIDIBAPS/rnaseq_fnadeu/readME.md

 to discuss what you would like to change.

 ## Author
-Developed by [@obaeza16](https://github.com/obaeza16), based on a pipeline written by Marta Sureda.
+Developed by [@obaeza16](https://github.com/obaeza16), based on a pipeline written by Ferran Nadeu.

 Mantained by [Lymphoid neoplasms program, IDIBAPS](https://www.clinicbarcelona.org/en/idibaps/programs/lymphoid-neoplasms-programme) for Ferran Nadeu.